koka-boka/Revitek-post-for-BuddyPress/README.md

 Retweet banner:

-The new activity record contains a banner with the original author's avatar and name, as well as a link to their profile.
+The new activity record contains a banner with the original author's avatar and name, as well as a link to original publication.

 User notifications: